-Cryosurgical ablation is considered investigational as a treatment of benign or malignant tumors of the breast, lung, pancreatic cancer and renal cell carcinomas in patients who are surgical candidates, or other solid tumors outside the liver and prostate.
+Cryosurgical ablation is considered investigational as a treatment of benign or malignant tumors of the breast, lung, pancreas, or other solid tumors or metastases outside the liver and prostate, and to treat renal cell carcinomas in patients who are surgical candidates.

 There are CPT codes for cryosurgical ablation of renal mass lesions:

 50250 Ablation, open, one or more renal mass lesion(s), cryosurgical, including intraoperative ultrasound guidance and monitoring, if performed

 50593 Ablation, renal tumor(s), unilateral, percutaneous, cryotherapy

 There is also a CPT code for laparoscopic ablation that is not specific to cryosurgical ablation: